ncsa/ncsa_system_documentation/docs/source/common/aws_boto3python.rst

 ===========================================

 .. note::

+   **Applicable Compute Resources:** Hydro

    You will need to access the `Hydro cluster <https://newfrontiers.illinois.edu/hydro/>`_ to use Boto3.

 This page steps through the process of setting up an Amazon Web Services (AWS) account and using the Boto3 Python package to access S3 buckets via the command line interface (CLI).

 For those at the University of Illinois, here are a couple useful links:

-- Log in to Illinois AWS account: `https://aws.illinois.edu <https://aws.illinois.edu/>`__
+- `Log in to Illinois AWS account <https://aws.illinois.edu/>`_
-- Illinois AWS resources (Tech Services page): https://answers.uillinois.edu/illinois/search.php?q=AWS
+- `Illinois AWS resources (Tech Services page) <https://answers.uillinois.edu/illinois/search.php?q=AWS>`_

 .. _aws_account:

 Obtain an AWS Account
 ----------------------

-If you are associated with the University of Illinois, instructions for requesting an Illinois AWS account are available through `Technology Services <https://answers.uillinois.edu/illinois/63359>`_.
+If you are associated with the University of Illinois, `instructions for requesting an Illinois AWS account <https://answers.uillinois.edu/illinois/63359>`_ are available through Technology Services.
 Otherwise, consult the IT/network team at your institution for details on obtaining an account.

 .. _access_key: